nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-5-javascript-functions-immediately-invoked-function-expressions.md

 - Wrapping your IIFE's in parenthesis is mandatory for some cases where it causes ambiguity for the JavaScript parser.

 - But it is still a good idea to use the parenthesis for better code readability.
-The parens typically indicate that the function expression will be immediately invoked, and the variable will contain the result of the function, not the function itself.
+The parens indicate that the function expression will be immediately invoked, and the variable will contain the result of the function, not the function itself.
 This can save someone reading your code the trouble of having to scroll down to the bottom of what might be a very long function expression to see if it has been invoked or not.

 ```js
 // Either of the following two patterns can be used to immediately invoke